Three ways of working together

 What working together looks like

 Once I have a clear enough picture, I share what I’m seeing — including things that may be hard to see from inside the system.
 From there, we design practical responses together.
-I stay involved as long as it is useful, and the aim is always to leave you with more capacity, not more dependency.
+I stay involved as long as it is useful, and the aim is always to leave you more effective, not more dependent.

 I work with leaders and teams who want to lead with more awareness, clarity, and relational intelligence.